-Cumulative Gallons of Water Recommended per inch/acre (May 7 - July 27) in Avocado Fields recommended cumulative irrigation volume
+Cumulative Gallons of Water Recommended per inch/acre (May 7 - July 27) in Avocado Fields

 A combination of ETc estimates and soil moisture sensing as feedback for irrigation management provided consistent results, while the team believes that these estimates were close to the truth.
 Satellite based estimates of root-zone soil moisture proved not usable in vineyards and orchards.